nexpid/OCPlus/README.md

 ### `Runner :: object`
 The Runner object.
 All runner functions are surrounded by `pcall()` and errors logged with `Util.error`.
 ### `Runner.start :: function`
 The function that gets ran when the addon is enabled.
+This function is not required, but will throw a warning if not provided.
 Passed arguments:
 - **[Util](#util--object)** — The Addon's Util object
-### `Runner.update :: function`
+### `Runner.update? :: function`
-The function that gets ran when a setting is changed.
+(optional) The function that gets ran when a setting is changed.
 Passed arguments:
 - **[Util](#util--object)** — The Addon's Util object
 - **key** — The Setting's ID that was changed.
-### `Runner.input :: function`
+### `Runner.input? :: function`
-The function that gets ran when a key is pressed.
+(optional) The function that gets ran when a key is pressed.
 Passed arguments:
 - **[Util](#util--object)** — The Addon's Util object
 - **input** — The InputObject
 ### `Runner.stop :: function`
 The function that gets ran when the addon is disabled or the script is reloaded.
+This function is not required, but will throw a warning if not provided.
 Passed arguments:
 - **[Util](#util--object)** — The Addon's Util object
 ​